 Tasks by Hour

 Who would have thought 9am as my peak hour.
-I converted to a morning person for unknown reasons, not at home and relying on public transport on a foreign country I assume.
+I converted to a morning person for unknown reasons, as not at home and relying on public transport on a foreign country I assume.
 I think only at home I feel secure and sleep till 8/9am or may be my age catching up and I can’t sleep like my past.

 Enough blabbering, even though all my status calls between 8-9 I think I had started too many tasks at 9 consistently